-Pattern 1 - "One-shot Window" - Read into list or dictionary (The Most Common Pattern)
+Pattern 1 - Read into list or dictionary (The Most Common Pattern)

-This will be the most common pattern you'll follow if you are not using an "event loop" (not reading the window multiple times).
-The window is read and closes.
+This will be the most common pattern you'll follow if you are not using an "event loop" (not reading the window multiple times)

 It's unusual to assign the values returned from the read call directly into user variables.
 Usually the variables are grouped together into a list or dictionary of multiple return values.